bminor/mesa-mesa/docs/envvars.rst

    Prefix added to the mda.tar filenames generated when using INTEL_DEBUG=mda.
    If set to ``timestamp`` it will generate the current time/date as prefix.

+.. envvar:: MDA_FILTER

+   When set, will only generate mda.tar files which names contain any of the comma-separated filter values as substrings.

 Anvil(ANV) driver environment variables
 ---------------------------------------